Showing posts with label u2. Show all posts

 U2’s song "New York," from their 2000 album All That You Can’t Leave Behind, reflects Bono’s complex relationship with the city, blending admiration with personal introspection.
 The song serves as both a tribute to the vibrant and diverse metropolis, while also highlighting its contradictions—its allure, chaos, and underlying darkness.

-Bono has stated that the song is a tribute of sorts to both Frank Sinatra and Lou Reed both of who Bono idolised.
-U2 would write Two Shots of Happy, One Shot of Sad for Sinatra which daughter Nancy ended up releasing and U2 would cover Satellite of Love in respect of their love for Reed.
+Bono has stated that the song is a tribute of sorts to both Frank Sinatra and Lou Reed, both of whom Bono idolized.
+U2 would write Two Shots of Happy, One Shot of Sad for Sinatra which daughter Nancy ended up releasing, and U2 would cover Satellite of Love in respect of their love for Reed.

 We are pretty sure Bono's Fly character would have turned up at some point...

-Elvis Ate America and Elvis Presley And America
+Elvis Ate America & Elvis Presley And America

-Two for the money here - U2 have often sang about Elvis - and these songs were a celebration of the man and his legacy on music.
+Two for the money here - U2 have often sung about Elvis - and these songs were a celebration of the man and his legacy on music.

-The lyrics that 'Elvis would have been a sissy without Johnny Cash' were a great piece of commentary - the use of the word 'n-word' was a brave move.... did Chuck D approve?
+The lyrics from Elvis Ate America that 'Elvis would have been a sissy without Johnny Cash' were a great piece of commentary - the use of the word 'n-word' was a brave move.... did Chuck D approve?

 Zooropa

-This could be simply viewed some kind of meta commentary on American consumerism (admittedly the song has slogans from other European countries) and perhaps hints at some kind of moral confusion where the morals of a society may be dictated by the corporate dollar spend on advertising.
+This could simply be viewed as some kind of meta commentary on American consumerism (admittedly the song has slogans from other European countries) and perhaps hints at some kind of moral confusion where the morals of a society may be dictated by the corporate dollar spent on advertising.

 Pride (In the Name of Love)